 Transparency is a widely held, yet highly political, social value.
 It is valued because it helps extend knowledge and makes room for public scrutiny and debate; it also creates the need to publicly justify actions and helps hold subjects accountable for their choices and actions.
 While transparency is deemed necessary for informed democracy, transparency in all scenarios at all times can also limit democracy, which also relies upon anonymity and privacy.
 Indeed, some claim that universal transparency is akin to universal surveillance, which can transform practices, create new forms of closure, self-censorship, resistance, and anxiety, and jeopardise human and civil rights.
 In other words, transparency is a public good, but not in all contexts and at all times.

-An important part of CIS transparency is that users know that their interactions with the system are being logged, what is being done with their user profile and submitted data, and that users are able to see and also contest their own trace histories.
+An important part of transparency in common information management systems is that users know that their interactions with the system are being logged, what is being done with their user profile and submitted data, and that users are able to see and also contest their own trace histories.

 All search engines have underlying taxonomies, which are a logical categorisation of different parts of a domain and the relations between these parts.
 Taxonomies then become programmed into search software and influence what one finds as they search a database.